 The Potter’s Wheel

 Marilee Schumann is again teaching the Potters Wheel.
 Classes are offered at the Clay Studio in Still Pond on Tuesday evenings from 6:00 to 9:00 PM or Wednesday mornings from 9:30 AM to 12:30 PM.
-Winter session starts on January 14 and 15, and runs to March 4 and 5.
+Spring session starts on March 25 and 26, and runs to May 13 and 14.
 Cost is $265.00.
 Members pay $230.00.
 Wear old clothes and be prepared to get dirty! more info and to register

 The Clay Studio draws from a talented pool of Eastern Shore artists for the majority of our classes.
 Special workshops by regionally and nationally known ceramics artists are scheduled on a regular basis.
 Please check our Clay Studio Classes page for current offerings.

 Marilee Schumann has a Master of Fine Arts degree in Sculpture from the University of Maryland and taught ceramics at Washington College in Chestertown.
 Functional and decorative ceramic vessels with contemporary style and elegant glazes are a specialty although her work encompasses cast metal, mixed media constructions and even rustic furniture.
 She has won awards for her sculpture and created a piece for Kofi Anan in his role as President of the U.N.
 She is co-owner of the Tree of Life Gallery in Chestertown, MD.